 AI Merchant Name Translation

-Why travel statements break expense search
+Why foreign merchant names break expense search

 What you get